 Can you even imagine that in the future the busy recording studios and packed recording sessions could be a thing of the past?
 Or just not barely as common as they are today!

-Like every other aspect of music industry – The future of recording studios, recording sessions, and of the recording industry in total is online.
+Like every other aspect of the music industry – The future of recording studios, recording sessions, and the recording industry in total is online.

 The recorded music industry is shifting online at an accelerated pace.

 Fundamentals of the music industry